wesleymok/tod-webdev-demo/README.md

   </ul>

 <!-- USAGE EXAMPLES -->
-## Design Process
+## Overview

 For this task, I was asked to redesign an example landing page (https://nicprkr.github.io/tod-demo.github.io/) where I was able to use any framework of my choice.

-For this particular task, I decided to use Gridsome to generate the static website, Tailwindcss to style everything, and Github Pages to host the landing page.
+I decided to use Gridsome to generate the static website, Tailwindcss to style everything, and Github Pages to host the landing page.

 ### Reasons for using Gridsome:
 <ul>